jedisct1/libsodium-signcryption/README.md

 ## Parameter definitions

 - `sender_id`: an identifier for a sender.
 It may be the sender's public key but it doesn't have to.
-It can also be an account number, or anything that can uniquely identifier a user.
+It can also be an account number, or anything that can uniquely identify a user.
 It doesn't need to be secret, nor have high entropy.
-A user can send messages from multiple devices, each with their own key pair, as long as the `sender_id` remains the same.
+A user can send messages from multiple devices, each with their own key pair, with `sender_id` remaining the same.
 - `recipient_id`: an identifier for the recipient of a message.
 It can represent a specific party, or, for a message sent to a group, a group identifier.
 - `info`: this describes the context in which a message was sent.
 Signature verification will fail if the context expected by the verifier doesn't match the one the signature was origially created for.
 - `shared_key`: a shared secret key, used for encryption.
+The scheme only generates shared secrets; applications are free to use them with the encryption system of their choice.

 ## Source code

 - The `src/tbsbr` directory contains the main source code, with the scheme implemented using the BLAKE2b hash function and the Ristretto255 group.
 This is the recommended version.
-- As an alternative, the `src/tbsbe` directory contains an version using the standard edwards25519 encoding.
+- As an alternative, the `src/tbsbe` directory contains a version using the standard edwards25519 encoding.

-The API decription below assumes the `tbsbr` version is being used, but both versions have the exact same API with a different prefix.
+The API decription below assumes that the `tbsbr` version is being used, but both versions have the exact same API with a different prefix.

 ## Key pair creation